gbif/ipt/IPTReleaseNotes233.wiki.md

 Version 2.3.5 addressed a total of 3 issues: 3 Defects, 3 maintenance tasks
 These are detailed in the [issue tracking system](https://github.com/gbif/ipt/projects/4).

+Version 2.3.6 addressed a total of 19 issues.
+These are detailed in the [issue tracking system](https://github.com/gbif/ipt/issues?q=is%3Aissue+milestone%3A2.3.6+is%3Aclosed).

 ## When all else fails